 - Flexible, responsive, and collaborative work style with a strong service mentality.

-- Understanding of asset management and accounting principles, including capital and private markets
+- Basic understanding of asset management and accounting concepts.

 Qualifications and Experience